KoanHealth/mongoid-encrypted-fields/README.md

 ## Known Limitations
 * Single cipher for all encrypted fields

-## Future Enhancements
-* Implement encryption for other types: numerics, dates, etc...

 ## Copyright
 (c) 2012 Koan Health.
 See LICENSE.txt for further details.